- General Info

 What is a fee deferment?

-- A fee deferment is a hold on your account that excempts the student from payment because their fees are going to be paid from another source, such as from financial aid.
+- A fee deferment is a hold on your account that exempts the student from payment because their fees are going to be paid from another source, such as from financial aid.

-- Enrollment cancellation is a process that is run to drop students due to non-payment.
+- Enrollement cancellation is a process that is run to drop students due to non-payment.
 Students that have fee deferments on their student account (for Financial Aid for example) will not be dropped.
-Enrollment cancellation deadlines are located in the online class schedule please click on the term you wish to see then click on Fees and Charges.
-You must drop all your classess online prior to the first day of the term or you will owe a fee to the University.
+Enrollment cancellation deadlines are located in the online class schedule.
+Please click on the term you wish to see then click on Fees and Charges.
+You must drop all your classes online prior to the first day of the term or you will owe a fee to the University.

-- What happens if I have paid for part time fees (6.0 units or less) then added classes and now owe full-time (over 6.1 units) fees?
-If a student goes from part-time (6.0 units or less) to full-time (6.1 units or more) then the difference between full-time and part time fees are now due.
-If you do not pay your fees before enrollment cancellation you may be dropped from ALL your classes unless you have a fee deferment.
-You must drop all your classes online prior to the first day of the term or you will owe a debt to the University.
-For enrollment cancellation dates please refer to the online class schedule and click on the term you wish to see then click on Fees and Charges.
+- What happens if I paid for a part time fees (6.0 units or less) then added classes and now owe full-time (over 6.1 units) fees?
+If a student goes from the part-time (6.0 units or less) to full time (6.1 units or more), then the difference between full-time and part time fees are now due.
+If you do not pay your fees before enrollment cancellation you may be dropped from ALL your classes unless you have a fee deferment. you must drop all your classes online prior to the first day of the term or you will owe a debt to the University.
+For enrollment cancellation dates, please refer to the online class schedule and click on the term you wish to see then click on Fees and Charges.